 - Wheezing or whistling sound when breathing.

-Projection of test image, including chest x-rays, which is usually used to diagnose children and adults.
-A common tool used in adults is simple or pre and post bronchodilator spirometry, which measures the amount and speed of air taken with each breath.
-Blood gas tests for both types of bronchiolitis measure the amount of oxygen and carbon dioxide in the blood.
+Projection of test images, including chest x-rays, is usually used to diagnose children and adults.
+A standard tool used in adults is simple or pre and post-bronchodilator spirometry, which measures the amount and speed of air taken with each breath.
+Blood gas tests for both types of Bronchiolitis measure the amount of oxygen and carbon dioxide in the blood.
 Nasal mucus secretion samples can be used to diagnose what type of virus is causing the infection.
 This test method is commonly used with infants and young children.

 Treatment for Broquiolitis

-Viral bronchiolitis requires different treatments to bronchiolitis obliterans.
+Viral Bronchiolitis requires different treatments than Bronchiolitis obliterans.

 Facials ent for viral bronchiolitis

-Many cases of viral bronchiolitis are so mild that they resolve on their own without treatment.
+Many cases of viral Bronchiolitis are so mild that they resolve independently without treatment.
 However, since this condition affects infants more frequently, hospitalization may be necessary for more severe cases.
 A hospital can provide oxygen and intravenous fluid treatments that may be necessary.
 Antibiotics are useless against viruses, but some medications can be used to help open your baby’s airway.

-Although there is no cure for scarring in bronchiolitis obliterans, corticosteroids can help remove mucus from the lungs, reduce inflammation, and open airways.
+Although there is no cure for scarring in Bronchiolitis obliterans, corticosteroids can help remove mucus from the lungs, reduce inflammation, and open airways.
 Oxygen treatments and medications to strengthen the immune system may be necessary.
 Breathing exercises and stress reduction can help reduce respiratory distress.
-In the most severe cases of lung damage, a lung transplant may be the best resource.
+A lung transplant may be the best resource in the most severe cases of lung damage.